 Each visitors also gets a very elaborate audioguide included for free in the entrance ticket.
 The guide allows you to listen to information at specific points in the exhibition, but you can also simply let it talk about everything you see in a chronological matter or look up extra information on it.

-If you’re into history, this is a place where you can easily spend several hours.
+If you're into history, this museum is one of the best things to do in Gdansk and you can easily spend several hours here.

 Good to know: